 Studies have found an increased risk for lower limb amputation in people who have taken the drug Invokana and with the following conditions:

-- Type 2 diabetes and heart disease
+- non-insulin dependent diabetes and heart disease

-Approximately 3.5 percent of those people who took this meds had an amputation.
+Approximately 3.5 percent of those people who took these meds had an amputation.
 Invokana has double the risk of amputation compared to people who did not take the drug.
 The toe and the midfoot were the most common areas of amputation.
 Some individuals also reported having a leg amputation.

 You must talk first to your doctor before you start taking Invokana.
-Your doctor will discuss with you the possible risks of taking this meds.
+Your doctor will discuss with you the possible risks of taking these meds.
 Talking to your doctor becomes very important if you already had an amputation in the past or if you have nerve disorder, blood circulation problem, or diabetic foot ulcers.

 - Foot pain or tenderness